Search

 GOES lightening map, 12-6-2022 (credit: GOES/NOAA)

-The GOES suite of NOAA's environmental monitors is a good example of how advanced remote sensing technology is now being applied to weather and storm warning predictions.
+The GOES suite of NOAA's environmental satellites is an example example of how advanced remote sensing technology is now directly being applied to weather and storm warning predictions.
 WHB

 Print